logo

 Minutes later, Trump continued riffing, suggesting he had considered using a scripted joke at Pritzker's expense but opted instead for a more direct attack.

 He drifted into an unscripted aside, reflecting on the pardon process and hinting that he had a prepared jab about Pritzker's size.
-But as he continued, his frustration over the governor's stance on federal involvement seemed to take over, leading him to abandon the joke mid-thought before abruptly pivoting in the opposite direction.
+But as he continued, he moved away from the scripted joke and began speaking more freely about the issue, leading him to abandon the joke.

 "They have a very cute little joke.
 You know, some speech writer wrote some joke about his weight.
 Uh, but I would never want to talk about his weight.
 I don't talk about people being fat.
 I refuse to talk about the fact that he's a fat slob.
 I don't mention it [sic]," he added.